Skip to main content

 As a student at Kingston University, we will make sure you have access to appropriate advice regarding your academic development.
 You will also be able to use the University's support services.

-18% of your time is spent in timetabled teaching and learning activity.
+18% of your time is spent in timetabled learning and teaching activity.

 We aim to provide feedback on assessments within 20 working days.

 You will be part of an intimate cohort of students which provides dedicated academic guidance and advice as well as the opportunity to build a life-long network of colleagues.
 Some modules are common across other postgraduate programmes; you may therefore be taught alongside postgraduates from other courses.